ArmandoDLaRosa/content_recommendation_system/readme.md

 ## Overview

 The Personalized Article Recommendation System is designed to revolutionize the reading experience by offering a singular, highly relevant article recommendation daily.
 Tailored to individual interests in specialized fields such as Distributed Systems, AI Scaling, Low-Level Engineering, and System Design, this system leverages advanced Natural Language Processing (NLP), dynamic feedback loops, and Retrieval-Augmented Generation (RAG) technologies.
 Our goal is to provide unparalleled personalization in content recommendation and discovery.
-By having Topic Vectors it's able to search and discover new articles in the predefined sources that match those keywords mixed with niching words selected by the user.
+By having Topic Vectors, it's able to search and discover new articles in the predefined sources that match those keywords mixed with niche words selected by the user.

 ## Key Features